salsita/geo-tree/README.md

 The `GeoTree` constructor function is the only exported object for both `node` and standalone browser library versions.

-So in node, you get access to it as:
+So in `node`, you get access to it as:

     var GeoTree = require('geo-tree');